Easy homemade strawberry herb Jam is made without pectin, only 4-ingredients with a choice of herbs that enhance the sweetness of strawberries.

 Strawberries

-Who doesn’t love the sweet juicy taste of freshly picked strawberries!
+Who doesn’t love the sweet juicy taste of freshly picked strawberries, spring’s first fruits of the year.

-Thankfully we are able to obtain strawberries throughout much of the year.
+Thankfully we are able to obtain strawberries throughout much of the year, however the sweetest strawberries we can buy are often from our local farmers.

-Five long months with naked trees, freezing temps and no sign of life coming from the ground.
+Five long months with naked trees, freezing temps and no sign of life coming from the ground, we are always excited when our local farmer in Maryland starts teasing us with messages of strawberries on their way.

-Until… March, when suddenly the first strawberry leaves emerge from the ground to let us know that spring is on its way!
+The arrival of March, when suddenly the first strawberry leaves emerge from the ground, is when I know that spring is on its way!

 When I see them return, I am absolutely amazed that they live throughout the cold of winter and pop up once again to say hello!